foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 but the wound's too fresh not pick at the edge

 deaf ears turned to swallow song
-but we couldn't hide from the last frost
+but it wasn't long till the last frost

+we never set foot past the mountaintop
+lest your winter snow thawed

 a pitiful yearning
 and I'm bereft of you

-we never set foot past the mountaintop
-lest your winter snow thawed

 a mirage on black tarmac
 find your face in evaporation haze